Opinion Exchange Dynamics: From agreement to learning

 We shall need two standard lemmas to prove this theorem. \begin{lemma} $\CondP{S=0}{\belief^i_0 < \eps} > 1-\eps$. \end{lemma} \begin{proof} Since $\belief^i_0$ is a function of $\psignal_i$ then

 and so $\CondP{S=1}{\belief^i_0} = \belief^i_0$.
 It follows that $\CondP{S=0}{\belief^i_0} = 1-\belief^i_0$, and so $\CondP{S=0}{\belief^i_0 < \eps} > 1-\eps$. \end{proof}

-Lemma~\ref{lemma:conditional-chebyshev} below is a version of Chebyshev's inequality, quantifying the idea that the expectation of a random variable $Z$, conditioned on some event $A$, cannot be much lower than its unconditional expectation when $A$ has high probability. \begin{lemma} Let $Z$ be a real valued random variable with finite variance, and let $A$ be an event.
+Lemma~\ref{lemma:conditional-chebyshev} below is a version of Chebyshev's inequality, quantifying the idea that the expectation of a random variable $Z$, conditioned on some event $A$, cannot be much lower than its unconditional expectation when $A$ has high probability.

+{\bf Exercise.} Prove the following lemma. \begin{lemma} Let $Z$ be a real random variable with finite variance, and let $A$ be an event.
 Then